-The Fender Hot Rod Deluxe III
+The Fender Hot Rod Deluxe and Deville

 Fender, Marshall and Peavey are at the apex of my list of rock guitar amps.
 Between the three of them they cover everything from light, bluesy classic rock, to hard rock and extreme metal.
 But there are more companies worth checking out.
 Here are a few to round out my list:

 Orange is another British company with a big tube sound.
 Back in the ‘60s and ‘70s Orange amps were everywhere, and they are seeing resurgence in recent years.
 The Rockerverb 50 is a tone monster, and little amps like the Tiny Terror and Mico Terror have gained a big following.
 The Crush Series gives us affordable solid-state amps for beginning and intermediate players.
 One Orange amp I’ve been especially impressed with recently is the Dual Dark, which comes in both a 50 and 100-watt version.
 There is also the very cool little Dark Terror.

 Mesa/Boogie is an American company with some major cred when it comes to rock and metal.
 Their Rectifier Series amplifiers just about took over the world a few decades ago, and caused many top guitarists to set aside their Marshalls.
 Mesa Dual and Triple Recs are powerful guitar amps with tons of gain and awesome tone, and they are perfect for everything from rock to extreme metal.
 However, Mesa/Boogie has a few more options for the lower-gained among us, including the cool Lone Star Series.